About me

 I’m also a Honorary Senior Research Fellow at University College London.
 Old blogs and scientific CV can be found at jw-phillips.com, LinkedIn here.
 My Twitter is @anemergenti My public email is jamesphillipspublic at gmail.com

-My twitter tagline is ‘Trying to prepare for artificial general intelligence’, and everything on this blog is posted with the caveat that that is the most important thing.
+My twitter tagline was until recently ‘Trying to prepare for artificial general intelligence’, and everything on this blog is posted with the caveat that that is a crucial thing to keep in mind.

 This blog